 - Place of birth

 - Issuing authority

 - Date of issuance

 - Seal or other certification

-When filing Form I-485, the applicant must submit a photocopy of your birth certificate’s original or certified copy.
+When filing Form I-485, the applicant must submit a photocopy of birth certificate (original or certified copy).

 If you are looking to answer this question, then this article will provide you with a complete guideline about getting citizenship without a birth certificate.

 Across the globe, there are thousands of people who face this issue every year.
 To address this significant apprehension, the U.S. government created an alternate method to prove legal identity in a specific country.